How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 - In a hallway, keep the pattern balanced down the center line.

-Choosing the Right Grout Color
+Step 7: Choose the Right Grout Color

 - Warm beige grout pairs well with taupe, cream, avorio, and biscotto tile.

-Grout Spacing Tips
+Grout Spacing

 Common Checkerboard Tile Installation Mistakes

-Other mistakes include:
+Other frequent mistakes include:

-- Choosing grout with too much contrast.
+- Choosing grout with too much or too little contrast without testing samples first.

-Best Checkerboard Tile Types by Room
+Checkerboard Tile by Room

-| Room | Recommended Tile Style | Collection to Explore |
+| Room | Recommended Style | Collection to Explore |

 |---|---|---|